dkalintsev/vTM-AWS-ServiceDiscovery/README.md

 ### Port Number

-vTM Service Discovery expects its plugins to return a list of IP addresses of the pool nodes, along with the TCP/UDP port number for each node.
+vTM Service Discovery expects its plugins to return a list of IP addresses of the pool nodes along with the TCP/UDP port number for each node.

 Since this plugin only discovers IP addresses, it needs a port number specified explicitly through the `-n` parameter, which it will return with all IP addresses it discovers.